 I still remember when Lois Wolffe of the National Library of Scotland, fed back to the rest of the group on the Major Gifts Mastery Programme that in the last month she had secured face to face meetings with 56 wealthy donors and potential donors!
 Yes, you read that number correctly.
 Her achievement was testament to a number of skills, but the most important was the ability to say no to less important objectives and just focus on ‘booking test drives’.
 Several goals are important for determined major donor fundraisers, but none is more important than getting in front of your donors.

 3. Take one game at a time.
 Leicester were ahead for most of the season and for many unfancied contenders this causes ‘the choke’.
 Though the expectation was huge for months, they somehow managed to not get ahead of themselves, just do their job every day as well as they could.

 One of the most common errors I have found in fundraisers is the tendency to spend too much time focusing on their long-term hopes with trusts / donors / companies.

 The legendary basketball coach John Wooden produced such extraordinarily successful teams because he helped his players view success in terms of how much effort you put in today (both in training or on a game day), rather than the score on the board.

 A great question to ask is ‘how could I help this donor have a fantastic and rewarding event / conversation with me today?’
 If you get better and better at answering this question, then more and more donors will agree to one more event / project visit / cup of coffee.
 And if you do this, then like for Leicester, these consistent small results will compound.
 Sooner or later some donors will trust you so much as to make very valuable gifts to your charity.

-Would you like to increase Major Donor income in 2016?
+Would you like to increase Major Donor income?
 The early bird discount (saving £500) for the Major Gifts Mastery Programme is available now.